 Spitting up can also happen when your baby burps (called a wet burp) or swallows too much air.
 It isn’t painful to your baby, and most babies don’t even realize they have done it.

-As long as your baby is healthy and gaining weight, spit-up should be seen as just a normal part of his development.
+As long as your baby is healthy and gaining weight, spit-up should be seen as just a normal part of infancy.